kelianClerc/graphqlient_gradle_plugin/README.md

 # GraphQLientPlugin

-GraphQLient plugin ease communication between an *Android application* and a *GraphQL server*. \
+GraphQLient plugin eases communication between an *Android application* and a *GraphQL server*. \
 It goes along with
 [Graphqlient library that can be found here](https://github.com/kelianClerc/graphlqlient_library).

-This plugin takes a graphql request and generate two java classes from it : `QueryNameRequest` and `QueryNameResponse`\
+This plugin takes a graphql request and generates two java classes from it : `QueryNameRequest` and `QueryNameResponse`\
-The request file has request parameters as fields to ease dynamic use of the queries.\
+The request file has request parameters as fields to ease a dynamic use of the queries.\
- The response file contains the fields in which the response will be map.
+ The response file contains the fields in which the response will be mapped.

-## Requests\
+## Requests
 ### Where to store requests
-At the root of your project create a `graphql` folder that will contain all the request you want to use.
+At the root of your project create a `graphql` folder that will contain all the requests you want to use.
 The requests will be saved under `*.graphql extension.`

 ### Request Construction
-`*.graphql` files contain valid graphql requests.
+`*.graphql` files contains valid graphql requests.
 You have to master Graphql specification to create Graphql request.
 You can find it [here](http://graphql.org/learn/)\
-However, some improvements have been implemented in this plugin in order to generate more accurately classes
+However, some improvements have been implemented in this plugin in order to generate more accurate classes
 #### Field Typing
 Because a graphql request is part of an HTTP request, their is no native variable typing in it.